koudur/sbau2021/sbau2021/content/pages/index.rst

 They made it all with it, from the adobe bricks they use to build their house to the substrat they worked to grow their plant.

+.. vimeo:: 601734342
+  :playsinline: 0
+  :byline: 0
+  :color: ffffff

 Everything they needed was in the ground.

-/// VIDEO ///

 Exchanges
 =========